enix403/framecraft-api/README.md

 ### 2. Install dependencies

-Back in the project root, install the API dependencies using:
+Back in the project root, install the API server dependencies using:

 ```bash
 pnpm install